Editorial Policies

 Publication Frequency

-IJND is published three times annually (January, May, and September).
+IJND is published six times annually (January, March, May, July, September, and November).

 Open Access Policy